 As a result, it is preferred by those who need to define roles, authenticate identities, and secure access inside a network.
 Permissioned Blockchains are usually not anonymous and are often produced by private entities such as enterprises and private groups.

-Permissioned Blockchains are governed by the organisation, combining a decentralised nature with central control.
-In such networks, the organisation can include validators to authenticate transactions.
+Permissioned Blockchains are regulated by the organisation and have a decentralised nature with central control.
+In a Permissioned network, the company can incorporate the validator to validate transactions.

 Advantages of Permissioned Blockchain